 Labour migration in Asia and the Pacific

-The ILO is the only United Nations agency with a constitutional mandate to protect migrant workers, and it does so as part of its overarching goal of achieving decent work for all.
+The ILO is a specialized United Nations agency with a constitutional mandate to protect migrant workers, and it does so as part of its overarching goal of advancing social justice and promoting decent work.

 Background and frameworks

 The importance of decent work and well-managed migration is recognized in the Sustainable Development Goals (SDGs).
 SDG 8 calls for promoting sustained, inclusive and sustainable economic growth, as well as full and decent work for all.
 Target 8.8 aims to protect labour rights and promote safe and secure working environment for all workers, including migrant workers and in particular women migrants.
+Target 8.7 is to take immediate and effective steps to eradicate forced labour, end modern slavery and human trafficking.
 SDG 10 calls for reducing inequalities within and among countries.
 Target 10.7 aims to facilitate the orderly, safe and responsible migration and mobility of people, including through implementation of planned and well-managed migration policies.
+Goal 5 is to achieve gender equality.
+Target 5.1 is to end all forms of discrimination against women and girls, and Target 5.2 to eliminate all forms violence against women and girls.

-Further in September 2016, the General Assembly convened a high-level plenary on addressing large movements of refugees and migrants, and adopted the New York Declaration for Refugees and Migrants.
+In September 2016, the General Assembly convened a high-level plenary on addressing large movements of refugees and migrants, and adopted the New York Declaration for Refugees and Migrants.
 The New York Declaration indicated that States would begin a process of intergovernmental negotiations leading to the adoption of a Global Compact for Safe, Orderly and Regular Migration (GCM).
 The Compact was formally endorsed by the United Nations General Assembly on 19 December 2018.
+The GCM has 23 objectives, including Objective 6 which is to facilitate fair and ethical recruitment and safeguard conditions for decent work.

 Trends and statistics